risk-first/website/menagerie/Boundary-Risk.md

 Each new version has a larger boundary than the one before, and this increases the API [Complexity Risk](Complexity-Risk) as there is more functionality to deal with.
 But, on the plus side, this increased **Boundary Risk** is offset by the decrease in the [Complexity Risk] in programs depending on it:  all that extra functionality should mean you have less code to write, right?

+java is popular because it defeated boundary risk.  js does the same.